xd2287/transformers/docs/source/en/model_doc/nllb-moe.md

 This model was contributed by [Arthur Zucker](https://huggingface.co/ArtZucker).
 The original code can be found [here](https://github.com/facebookresearch/fairseq).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [nllb-moe](https://huggingface.co/models?other=nllb-moe)

 ## Implementation differences with SwitchTransformers
 The biggest difference is the way the tokens are routed.
 NLLB-MoE uses a `top-2-gate` which means that for each input, only the top two experts are selected based on the highest predicted probabilities from the gating network, and the remaining experts are ignored.
 In `SwitchTransformers`, only the top-1 probabilities are computed,